u7122029/bairds_counterexample_comparison/README.md

 ```
 Then we can achieve divergence in all state space sizes.
 However, since the feature space does not change in Baird's
 Counterexample, this modification is at the very least a variant of it.

+Our variant could theoretically be used to test off policy RL algorithms over a smaller state space for divergence.

+We could also test past algorithms that allow convergence over Baird's Counterexample to determine their robustness.
 ## Conclusion
 ## References
 1. Baird, L. 1995.
 Residual Algorithms: Reinforcement Learning with Function Approximation.
 In Proceedings of the Twelfth International Conference on Machine Learning (ICML 1995) (pp. 30–37).
 Morgan Kauffman.